Tri-County Board of Recovery and Mental Health Services

 Time Conflicts.
 Full-time employment by Tri-County Board shall be considered an employee's primary occupation and take precedence over all other occupations.
 Full-time employees shall not have other employment which presents a "time conflict."
 A time conflict for purposes of this section exists when the working hours of a secondary job directly conflict with an employee's scheduled working hours or mandatory overtime obligations, if any, or when the demands of a secondary job prohibit adequate rest or otherwise affect the employee's job performance.

 Interest Conflicts.
 No employee, regardless of employment status, shall have other employment which presents an "interest conflict" with their position.
-An interest conflict exists when an employee engages in any secondary employment which tends or may appear to compromise the employee's judgment, actions or job performance or conflict with the policies, objectives and operations of the Board.
+An interest conflict exists when an employee engages in any secondary employment which tends to, or may appear to compromise the employee's judgment, actions or job performance or conflict with the policies, objectives and operations of the Board.

 If the Executive Director feels an employee's secondary employment presents a conflict, the Executive Director may demand, or only recommend, the employee terminate the secondary employment relationship.
 Failure to follow such demand or recommendation may be cause for discipline up to and including termination.

-The Executive Director shall notify the Executive Committee of his/her secondary employment for determination of whether or not a conflict exists.
+Requests from the Executive Director shall notify the Executive Committee of his/her secondary employment for determination of whether or not a conflict exists.

 Picture

-1280 N. County Road 25A, Suite #1
+1280 N. County Road 25A, Suite #1, Troy, OH 45373

-937.335.7727 | FAX 937.335.8816
+937.335.7727 | FAX 937.335.8816 | Email [email protected]

-M-F 8:00AM - 4:30PM.
+Business Hours: Monday through Friday 8:00AM - 4:30PM.
 Closed federal holidays.

 Services provided are funded in whole or in part by your continued support of the Tri-County Mental Health Levy.